 2. Put one foot in front of the other.

-For some odd reason, this creates the illusion that your legs are shaped better!
+This creates the illusion that your legs are shaped better.
 Also, it’s a great pose that gives a more candid moment.
 A super slow yet natural walk while the photog is snapping away is perfect!

 3. Smile, pout, look up, look down, look to the side….

 If you’re still trying to figure out your best angles and looks, give your photoshoot plenty of options!
 Smile in some, be serious in some.
 Look to the side past the camera or look down dramatically or look down smiling.
 Do whatever feels natural and whatever feels most you, but it’s always nice to have a diverse selection of photos to choose from!